Florence Ita Giwa

-Florence Ita Giwa who was born on 19th February, 1946 is a Nigerian politician, who was the Senator for the Cross River South Senatorial District of Cross River State.
+Florence Ita Giwa (born 19 February 1946) is a Nigerian politician, who served as Senator for the Cross River South Senatorial District of Cross River State.

+Early life and education

+Ita Giwa was born on 19 February 1946 in Cross River State, Nigeria.
+She attended primary education at Duke Town Primary School and proceeded to Edgerly Memorial Girls' School in Calabar for her Secondary studies.
 She attended the Kilburn Polytechnic in London, United Kingdom.
 She became a nurse, then a representative for the Beecham pharmaceutical company, and then moved to Standall Pharmaceutical where she represented Lagos State.
 She married Dele Giwa, the founding editor of Newswatch magazine.
 They were married for only ten months, after which Dele Giwa married Olufunmi Olaniyan, who was married to him until his death in 1986.

+Political career

-Florence Ita-Giwa joined politics and emerged as NRC chairman for Delta State.
+Ita-Giwa joined politics and emerged as NRC chairman for Delta State.
 Thereafter, she was elected a member of the federal House of Representatives (1992–93), and was a member of the committee on devolution of power, constituent assembly 1994–95.
 She became involved in Bakassi affairs, and earned the nickname "Mama Bakassi".

 Ita-Giwa was elected Senator for the Cross River South constituency in April 1999 and was appointed to committees on Rules and Procedures, Environment, Foreign Affairs, Women, Niger Delta and Drug & Narcotics.

-After leaving the senate in 2003, she joined the People's Democratic Party PDP, and became President Olusegun Obasanjo's Special Adviser on National Assembly Matters.
-In May 2010, there were rumors that funds were missing from the account of the Bakassi Resettlement Committee, chaired by Ita Giwa, who asked the Economic and Financial Crimes Commission to investigate the matter.
+After leaving the senate in 2003, she joined the Peoples Democratic Party PDP, and became President Olusegun Obasanjo's Special Adviser on National Assembly Matters.
+In May 2010, there were rumours that funds were missing from the account of the Bakassi Resettlement Committee, chaired by Ita Giwa, who asked the Economic and Financial Crimes Commission to investigate the matter.

 Ita Giwa has worked against human trafficking and sex slavery.

+Senator Florence Ita Giwa during the Calabar Carnival (2017).

-She has received the OON (Officer of the Order of the Niger) and The Sun Lifetime Achievement Award.
+She has received the Officer of the Order of the Niger (OON) and The Sun Lifetime Achievement Award.

-Personal life

-Despite her advance in age, Florence Ita Giwa still has great love for fashion.
-Her love for expensive jewelries as well as tastefully designed headwear can not be overly emphasized.
+She was congratulated on her 80th birthday by President Bola Tinubu and commends her for her contributions of policy, law-making, and the political development of Nigeria.